-Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5 while enrolled at your institution.
+Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: \ 2017 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
+Include: 2019 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2018 and June 30, 2019.

-\ only loans made to students who borrowed
+only loans made to students who borrowed